Meet our team

 Aaron joined parent company Angel Valley Media in 2003, and joined the Practical Magic team in 2012.
 In the past four years, Aaron has produced internationally released theatrical films, broadcast and cable television, and Virtual Reality for Universal, Fox, SyFy, Travel Channel, CW Network, and others.

-In 2016, Aaron's focus is the creation of a new physical production division inside Practical Magic to focus entirely on the unique needs of VR.
+In 2019, Aaron's focus is the ongoing evolution of the physical production divisions inside Practical Magic to increase focus on the unique needs of VR while servicing traditional television and film needs.

 VP, Post Production